sergiornelas/MacOS-dotfiles/info.md

 System settings / Desktop & Dock / Automatically rearrange Spaces based on most recent use (at the bottom)

+## Yabai doesn't work if you disable Displays have separate Spaces!

+Desktop & Dock > At the bottom
+This option makes the displays (builting and external) combine into just big one Has conflicts with Yabai (M4)

 ## Change/add chromium extension keymaps

 chrome://extensions/shortcuts